kronor-io/pg_incremental/README.md

 $$);
 ```

-While there are much more sophisticated solutions to this problems like incremental materialized views, they take years to develop and often come with many limitations and a lack of flexibility.
-We felt the need for a simple tool that gets the job done without a lot of boilerplate, and can mostly be fire-and-forget.
+While there are much more sophisticated approaches to this problems like incremental materialized views or logical decoding-based solutions, they take a long time to develop and often come with many limitations and a lack of flexibility.
+We felt the need for a simple tool that gets the job done without a lot of boilerplate, and can mostly be fire and forget.

 ## Creating incremental processing pipelines